Barclays: 2020 to present

 In early February 2025, Barclays experienced a significant IT glitch that disrupted online and mobile banking services for several days.
 The issue began on a Friday, coinciding with payday for many UK workers and the self-assessment tax return deadline.
 Customers reported being unable to access their accounts, view accurate balances, or confirm recent transactions.
 Barclays assured customers that ATMs and card payments were unaffected, allowing cash withdrawals and purchases.

 In February 2025, The bank set aside £90 million to address potential compensation claims related to a car finance mis-selling scandal.
 This follows a Court of Appeal ruling that expanded the scope of the issue for lenders.

 In March 2025, Barclays informed the Treasury Select Committee that it faced having to pay up to £12.5 million in compensation due to technical outages over the last two years.
 This disclosure followed Barclays' outage in late January disrupting over half of all its online payments.
 The bank expected to pay £5–7.5 million for that incident, plus £5 million for others since 2023.

+In December 2025, it was reported that Barclays were one of the bidders in the £2.5 billion takeover battle for Evelyn Partners.

+In June 2026, Barclays agreed to acquire youth banking platform GoHenry's UK business from Acorns for an undisclosed amount; Barclays stated that they intend to keep the GoHenry brand and standalone app.

+In July 2026, it was announced that Barclays partnered with Samsung Electronics Co. to offer The Samsung Galaxy Card, a co-branded U.S. credit card to be issued by Barclays and operate on the Visa network.